 Before jumping to solutions, it’s crucial to understand the root cause of a person’s isolation.
 Not every person’s feeling of loneliness stems from the same source.
 For some, it might be due to a recent life change such as a move to a new city, while for others, it could be the result of years of internal struggles or personal losses.

 Active Listening: Take the time to listen to them without interrupting.
-Sometimes, all a person needs is an escort willing to hear them out.
+Sometimes, all a person needs is some Sydney escorts willing to hear them out.
 Understanding their feelings and empathizing can make a world of difference.

 Empathize, Don’t Sympathize: While it might be tempting to say, “I’m sorry you feel this way,” it’s often more helpful to express understanding: “I can see why you’d feel that way.”
 This shows them that their feelings are valid.